Mortichar/semi-modify-game-speed/README.md

 Notice a bug?
 Have an idea for something SEMI can do?

-You can post [here on the issues page of the SEMI repository](https://gitlab.com/aldousWatts/SEMI/-/issues), chat about it in the Melvor discord in the #scripting-and-extensions channel, and/or talk to AldousWatts or DanielRX.
+You can post [here on the issues page of the SEMI repository](https://gitlab.com/aldousWatts/SEMI/-/issues), chat about it in the Melvor discord in the #scripting-and-extensions channel, and/or talk to Aldous Watts.

 ## Alternative Installation